blackferncreations/germankeycut/README.md

 The public interface at germankeycut.com is a constrained layer of this system.

-It presents only the information required at the public market interface.
+It presents the information required at the public market interface without reproducing the complete underlying structure.

-This repository describes the underlying structure that is not fully exposed through that interface.
+This repository makes that structure more explicit.

 GermanKeyCut is operated by **Black Fern Creations LLC**.